-Rather than focusing on rotator muscles, the focus will be on actions, rotating inwards and outwards and also noticing how those actions feel.
-(That being said we will name those muscles.)
+Rather than focusing on rotator muscles, the focus will be on actions, that cause the rotator muscles to activate, rotating inwards and outwards and also noticing how those actions feel.

 In addition notice how the actions affect your yoga pose as a whole.
 Do the actions make the pose feel more stable or solid?
 Do they feel good?
 Do they feel "right"?
 Do they make the pose easier?
 Do they make the pose feel worse or simply different?